 We also understand how important it is to NSW employers to get their people back to work quickly and safely when an injury does occur.

 icare’s Injury Management Program provides important information about how icare and its partners will work with employers to achieve this.
 It reflects icare’s new claims model, outlining the support available and what steps will be taken to help injured workers achieve a safe recovery at work, or manage their ongoing care and support if they’re not able to return to work in the short or long term.
 This information will assist you with developing a return to work program suitable for your business.

 From 31 May 2019, all businesses in NSW will be required to have a fully implemented Return to Work program in place to respond to work-related injury or illness.

-Insurance and Care NSW (icare) is announcing which claims management providers will be available to provide claims management services for eligible large business customers under its Authorised Provider model.
+Insurance and Care NSW (icare) has shared an update on its claims management service providers and eligible customers under the Authorised Provider Model.

 NSW government insurance and care provider, icare NSW, is calling on at-risk workers to hold their employers to account and ensure they receive regular, ongoing screening for silica-dust exposure.